Queensland Consolidated Acts

 3 Example 1

-(1) A is found to have engaged in the serious crime related activity of procuring another person to engage in prostitution over 5 years.
+(1) A is found to have engaged in the serious crime related activity of inducing, by coercion, another person to provide commercial sexual services over 5 years.

 (2) Money from engaging in the serious crime related activity was used by A—